infiniteblock/NoCarDamage/README.md

 The mod generates a config file on first start, so you can quickly enable/disable features globally and override them per vehicle class.
 If you want player not drown from water damage, change Vanilla drown settings in cfggameplaysettings.json.
 _______________________________________________________________
-Full Credit For the Origional Mod:
+Full Credit For the original Mod:
 Fabian Baldensperger
 baldensperger@gmx.ch
 _______________________________________________________________